shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-generating-path-and-publish.md

     tk = current_engine.sgtk
     ```

-    You can access the `Sgtk` through the [`engine.sgtk`](https://developer.shotgunsoftware.com/tk-core/platform.html#sgtk.platform.Engine.sgtk) parameter.
+    You can access the `Sgtk` instance through the [`engine.sgtk`](https://developer.shotgunsoftware.com/tk-core/platform.html#sgtk.platform.Engine.sgtk) parameter.
-    You should note that sometimes pointers to the `Sgtk` instance as referred to by `sgtk` which is not to be confused
+    The `engine.sgtk` should not be confused with or considered the same as the `sgtk` package that you imported in part 1.
-    with `sgtk` the package which you imported the step before.
     In this guide, it will be stored in a variable called `tk`.
     If you're using the Shotgun Python console then you will have a pre-defined variable called `tk` which you can use.

 2. [`sgtk.sgtk_from_entity`](https://developer.shotgunsoftware.com/tk-core/initializing.html#sgtk.sgtk_from_entity) -